 "I didn't think they would go this long," she said of the four-week trial.
 "And I needed to go to California, I wanted to go to Breeders' Cup.
 I worked in the horse industry."

-Bizarre as Hinnant's story is, though, it's unlikely her lies to the judge could be grounds for overturning the verdict or an appeal, said Mike Seidman, a professor of constitutional and criminal law at Georgetown University Law Center.
+Bizarre as Hinnant's story is, it's unlikely her lies to the judge could be grounds for overturning the verdict or for an appeal, said Mike Seidman, a professor of constitutional and criminal law at Georgetown University Law Center.
 The judge acted on the information he had at the time, not information he gleaned later.

 Seidman puts it in the annals of the weird jury stories all lawyers occasionally confront.